Siddharth2204/Smart-Email-Writer/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+Feel free to use, modify, and distribute it.